-• Be fully familiar with the role of the DSL as detailed in Keeping Children Safe in Education 2022's Annex C and adhere to this role;

-- take lead responsibility for safeguarding and child protection (including online safety).
+- Be fully familiar with the role of the DSL as detailed in Keeping Children Safe in Education 2023's Annex C and adhere to this role; - take lead responsibility for safeguarding and child protection (including online safety and filtering and monitoring).
 This is explicit in their job description.
-The DSL at Halsnead has the appropriate status and authority to carry out the duties of the post.
-The role of the designated safeguarding lead carries a significant level of responsibility, and therefore the governing body at Halsnead ensure that they are given the additional time, funding, training, resources and support they need to carry out the role effectively; - ensure their additional responsibilities include providing advice and support to other staff on child welfare, safeguarding and child protection matters, taking part in strategy discussions and inter-agency meetings, and/or supporting other staff to do so, and to contributing to the assessment of children.
-This includes, but is not limited to:-
+The DSL at Halsnead Primary School has the appropriate status and authority to carry out the duties of the post.
+The role of the designated safeguarding lead carries a significant level of responsibility, and therefore the governing body at Halsnead Primary School ensure that they are given the additional time, funding, training, resources and support they need to carry out the role effectively; - ensure their additional responsibilities include providing advice and support to other staff on child welfare, safeguarding and child protection matters, taking part in strategy discussions and inter-agency meetings, and/or supporting other staff to do so, and to contributing to the assessment of children.
+This includes, but is not limited to:- refer cases of suspected abuse or allegations to the relevant investigating agencies, Children's Social Care, Police;